-Section 81.
-The department may on its own motion or on complaint, after investigation and opportunity for a public hearing at which the medical cannabis establishment has been afforded an opportunity to be heard, suspend or revoke a registration certificate for multiple negligent or knowing violations or for a serious and knowing violation by the registrant or any of its agents of this Act or any rules promulgated pursuant to this Act.
+The department may on its own motion or on complaint, after investigation and opportunity for a public hearing at which the medical cannabis establishment has been afforded an opportunity to be heard, suspend or revoke a registration certificate for multiple negligent or knowing violations or for a serious and knowing violation by the registrant or any of its agents of this Act.

-Section 82.
 The department shall provide notice of suspension, revocation, fine, or other sanction, as well as the required notice of the hearing, by mailing the same in writing to the medical cannabis establishment at the address on the registration certificate.
 A suspension may not be for a longer period than six months.

-Section 83.
 A medical cannabis establishment may continue to possess cannabis during a suspension, but it may not dispense, transfer, or sell cannabis.
 A cultivation facility may continue to cultivate and possess cannabis plants during a suspension, but it may not dispense, transfer, or sell cannabis.

-Section 84.
-The department shall immediately revoke the registry identification card of any cardholder who sells cannabis to a person who is not allowed to possess cannabis for medical purposes under this chapter, and the cardholder is disqualified from further participation under this Act.
+The department shall immediately revoke the registry identification card of any cardholder who sells cannabis to a person who is not allowed to possess cannabis for medical purposes under this chapter, and the cardholder is disqualified from being a cardholder under this Act.

+The department may revoke the registry identification card of any cardholder who knowingly commits multiple unintentional violations or a serious knowing violation of this Act.

 Section 85.
-The department may revoke the registry identification card of any cardholder who knowingly commits multiple unintentional violations or a serious knowing violation of this Act.

-Section 86.
-Revocation is a final decision of the department subject to judicial review.
+That the code be amended by adding a NEW SECTION to read: Revocation under section 80 of this Act is a final decision of the department subject to judicial review.

-Section 87.
-Data in a registration applications and supporting data submitted by a qualifying patient, designated caregiver, nonresident cardholder or medical cannabis establishment, including data on designated caregivers or practitioners, is private data that is confidential.
+Data in a registration application and supporting data submitted by a qualifying patient, designated caregiver, nonresident cardholder or medical cannabis establishment, including data on designated caregiver or practitioner, is private data that is confidential.

+Data kept or maintained by the department may not be used for any purpose not provided for in this Act and may not be combined or linked in any manner with any other list or database.

 Section 88.
-Data kept or maintained by the department may not be used for any purpose not provided for in this Act and may not be combined or linked in any manner with any other list or database.

-Section 89.
-Data kept or maintained by the department may be disclosed as necessary for:
+That the code be amended by adding a NEW SECTION to read: Data kept or maintained by the department may be disclosed solely for:

-(1) The verification of a registration certificate or registry identification card pursuant to this Act;

-(2) Submission of the annual report required by this Act;

-(3) Notification of state or local law enforcement of an apparent criminal violation of this Act;

-(4) Notification of state and local law enforcement about falsified or fraudulent information submitted for the purpose of obtaining or renewing a registry identification card; or

-(5) Notification of the South Dakota Board of Medical and Osteopathic Examiners if there is reason to believe that a practitioner provided a written certification and the department has reason to believe the practitioner otherwise violated the standard of care for evaluating medical conditions.
+- (1) The verification of a registration certificate or registry identification card pursuant to this Act; - (2) Submission of the annual report required by this Act; - (3) Notification of state or local law enforcement of an apparent criminal violation of this Act; - (4) Notification of state and local law enforcement about falsified or fraudulent information submitted for the purpose of obtaining or renewing a registry identification card; or - (5) Notification of the South Dakota Board of Medical and Osteopathic Examiners if there is reason to believe that a practitioner provided a written certification and the department has reason to believe the practitioner otherwise violated the standard of care for evaluating medical condition.

-Section 90.
-Any information kept or maintained by a medical cannabis establishment may only identify cardholder by registry identification numbes and may not contain names or other personally identifying information.
+Any information kept or maintained by a medical cannabis establishment may only identify cardholder by registry identification number and may not contain names or other personal identifying information.

-Section 91.At the cardholder's request, the department may confirm the cardholder's status as a registered qualifying patient or a registered designated caregiver to a third party, such as a landlord, school, medical professional, or court.
+At the cardholder's request, the department may confirm the cardholder's status as a registered qualifying patient or a registered designated caregiver to a third party, such as a landlord, school, medical professional, or court.

-Section 92.
-Any department hard drives or other data-recording media that is no longer in use and that contains cardholder information must be destroyed.
+Any department hard drive or other data-recording media that is no longer in use and that contains cardholder information shall be destroyed.